 All the M3AAWG Public Policy Comments are available fom the M3AAWG Public Policy page in this section.

-These best practices and white papers represent the cooperative efforts of M3AAWG members to provide the industry with recommendations and background information to improve messaging security and protect users.
+These best practices and papers represent the cooperative efforts of M3AAWG members to provide the industry with recommendations and background information to improve messaging security and protect users.
 M3AAWG best practices are updated as needed and new documents are added as they become available.

 System abuse drains time and revenue for hosting and cloud providers, who must maintain constant vigilance to make sure their systems are not compromised and ensure that their customers are vigilant.
 This document categorizes types of abuse, suggests appropriate responses and reviews practices for dealing with customers and complaints.
 It provides current best common practices in use with the hosting, DNS and domain registration provider communities.